progelio/lazy.js/docs/http.md

 ﻿# lazy.http

-Make web request a returns a promise.
+Make a web request and returns a promise.

 ```html
 <script>